Pulagam Chinnarayana: Books

 Chinnarayana authored Vendi Chandamamalu along with another writer Vaddi Om Prakash Narayana, focusing on "Venditera Navalalu", the term for novels about Telugu cinema shot between 50s and 70s.
 This book was released on 2 October 2019 by director Vamsy, and the first copy was received by Ravi Prasad Paadi, a higher level official of South Central Railway.

 In the year 2021, the first look of his upcoming book Jai Vittalacharya was launched by Krishna (Telugu actor) which is based on the cinematic journey of legendary director B. Vittalacharya.
 The book was launched officially on 1 October 2023 by director Trivikram Srinivas.
 M. L. Narasimham of The Hindu described it as "a comprehensive book on Vittalacharya, his style of making a movie, his journey with his works, and his personality, Jai Vittalacharya comes with rare personal photographs of the veteran director, besides stills from his films."

 In December 2024, Chinnarayana compiled and edited the book Master of Suspense: Hitchcock, along with Ravi Padi.
 This book is a compilation of 60 essays about Alfred Hitchcock, written by several filmmakers, journalists and writers from Telugu film industry.
 This book was launched in the presence of film personalities like Vamsy, Mohana Krishna Indraganti, Harish Shankar, Nassar etc.

-in 2025, Chinnarayana published the book Padamati Cinema Parimalam, a compilation of articles written by twenty-three writers who are affiliated to Telugu film industry through various crafts.
+In 2024, Chinnarayana published the book Padamati Cinema Parimalam, a compilation of articles written by twenty-three writers who are affiliated to Telugu film industry through various crafts.
 The writers include filmmakers like Singeetam Srinivasa Rao, Dasari Narayana Rao, Krishna Vamsi etc. where they wrote about their emotional connections with various films produced across the world.

+In December 2025, Chinnarayana published the book Prapancha Cinema Parimalam, a compilation of articles written about World Cinema.
+In its review, The Hans India wrote "At its core, Prapancha Cinema Parimalam is an ambitious and thoughtful attempt to bring together global cinematic classics and the minds they have inspired.
+Chinnarayana handpicks 26 landmark films from world cinema".